TMC official logo TMC

 Strengths

-• Proprietary technology for nodule collection and processing.
+• Proprietary technology development for nodule collection and processing.

 Weaknesses

-• Significant capital requirements for technology scaling and operations.
+• High capital expenditure required for technology development, infrastructure, and operations.

-• Regulatory uncertainties and complexities associated with deep-sea mining.
+• Technological and operational risks associated with deep-sea mining.

 Opportunities